-In order to expand the sample, the analysis generates predicted levels of population diversity for the full sample of 1265 ethnicities available in the EA.
-In particular, the analysis exploits the variations in the pre-historical migratory distance to East Africa (Addis Ababa) in order to generate the predicted population diversity for the full sample of ethnicities available in the EA.
-More specifically, the analysis uses the empirical relation between the proxies of population diversity and the migratory distance to East Africa (in the restricted subsamples) to construct an out-of-sample predicted population diversity measure.
+In order to expand the sample, the analysis generates predicted levels of intra-ethnic diversity for the full sample of 1265 ethnicities available in the EA.
+In particular, the analysis exploits the variations in the pre-historical migratory distance to East Africa (Addis Ababa) in order to generate the predicted intra-ethnic diversity for the full sample of ethnicities available in the EA.
+More specifically, the analysis uses the empirical relation between the proxies of intra-ethnic diversity and the migratory distance to East Africa (in the restricted subsamples) to construct an out-of-sample predicted intra-ethnic diversity measure.
 Additionally, the analysis employs bootstrapped standard errors to address the generated regressor bias in the estimation of standard errors (Murphy and Topel, 2002; Ashraf and Galor, 2013b).

-3.4 Geographical Controls
+2.4 Geographical and Ethnic Controls

 An ethnicity's pattern of economic activities, opportunities to trade, as well as its genetic and linguistic diversity may be confounded with the geographical characteristics of the ethnicity's homeland.
-Thus, the analysis accounts for a large set of geographical controls in order to attenuate any concerns about omitted variable bias.
+Thus, the analysis accounts for a large set of geographical controls in order to attenuate concerns about omitted variable bias.
 In particular, using the mapping between geographic information systems (GIS) geometries of ethnic homelands and the EA and SCCS generated by Fenske (2014), the analysis constructs for each ethnicity a large set of geographical characteristics of its homeland.
 Tables B.1-B.2 show the list of all variables and their summary statistics for the various samples used in the paper.